kristimarkus1/kristimarkus1/README.md

 ## 🎯 2025 Goals:
 - 🖥 Build cool stuff
 - 🔥 Master new tech
+- 🥾 Try hiking
 <!--
 **kristimarkus1/kristimarkus1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.